mazerunner70/housef3/docs/category-management-design.md

 ### 10.1 Implementation Overview

-Based on a comprehensive review of the existing codebase, the category management system is approximately **30-35% complete**.
-We have a solid foundation with basic CRUD operations and have completed the core data models and infrastructure.
-The next major phase is implementing the rule engine and suggestion workflow.
+Based on a comprehensive review of the existing codebase, the category management system is approximately **50-55% complete**.
+We have successfully completed Phase 1 (Core Assignment System Foundation) including data models, infrastructure, rule engine, and complete API endpoints.
+The system now supports full category suggestion and confirmation workflows.

 ### 10.2 What's Currently Implemented ✅